 The Plasma Protein Therapeutics Association (PPTA) is a dynamic trade association that represents a unique sector of the biologics and biotechnology industry.
-PPTA represents more than 750 human plasma collection centers in North America and Europe, as well as, the manufacturers of lifesaving plasma protein therapies.
-Our members produce approximately 80 percent of the plasma protein therapies in the U.S. and 60 percent of those manufactured in Europe.
+PPTA represents more than 1,000 human plasma collection centers in North America and Europe, as well as the manufacturers of lifesaving plasma protein therapies.
+Our members produce approximately 80% of the plasma protein therapies in the U.S. and 60% of those manufactured in Europe.

 PPTA works globally to:

-- Advocate for access to and affordability of therapies for patients
+- Advocate for patient access to plasma-derived medicines

 PPTA also administers standards programs that help ensure the quality and safety of plasma collection and manufacturing and protect both donors and patients.